ignite/cli/docs/guide/hello.md

 # Hello, World!

-Throughout the tutorials unless noted otherwise you'll be using a specific version of Starport.
+The tutorials are based on the specific version of Starport.
 To install Starport v0.17.1 use the following command:

 ```
 curl https://get.starport.network/starport@v0.17.1! | bash